8 Ways to Make Money. Spoiler alert: only 3 work

 4) Let it compound (long term, with automatic re-investments)

-For a quick view of my current investment platforms, check out this page.
+Check out my Investment page for a quick view of my current investment platforms.

-It should not come as a surprise that my key pillars for wealth creation are built on saving, working and investing.
+It should not be a surprise that my key pillars for wealth creation are built on saving, working and investing.
 The rest is just nonsense.

 Still, I don’t think these pillars for Sweating Your Assets only entail formulas or processes on how to save or invest.
-Wealth is not only created through technical skills on how to manage money properly.
+Wealth is not only created through technical skills in managing money properly.
 There is the other side of the coin: the soft skills required to have the right mindset to build wealth.

 You can check out these articles: